 And because of the tax sheltered status of IRAs and 401Ks, the IRS doesn’t allow you to take any credits or deductions for foreign withholdings for these accounts.
 In other words, you could be facing the loss of up to 35% of your dividends, with no beneficial U.S. tax liability offset.

-Which means that for tax sheltered accounts you want to make sure to only own Canadian stocks, or those domiciled in nations that have 0% withholding rates such as the U.K. (except for U.K. REITs which face a 20% withholding rate).
+Which means that for tax sheltered accounts you want to make sure to only own stocks domiciled in nations that have 0% withholding rates such as the U.K. (except for U.K. REITs which face a 20% withholding rate).

 Closing Thoughts on Foreign Dividend Withholding Tax